Fiberwise building and stratification in tensor triangular geometry: Abstract

 \section{Abstract}

-We give conditions on a family of coproduct-preserving tt-functors $f_i\colon \T\to \T_i$ between tt-categories with small coproducts, ensuring that the localizing tensor-ideal generated by an object $x$ in $\T$ is built from those objects whose image under $f_i$ lies in the localizing tensor-ideal generated by $f_i(x)$ for all $i$.
-This allows us to provide a criterion for stratification on a fiberwise level when restricted to big tt-categories.
-As an application, we show that the big derived category of permutation modules for a finite group over an arbitrary Noetherian base is indeed stratified.
-Furthermore, our approach extends to the category of representations of a finite group scheme over a Noetherian base, thereby recovering a recent result from the literature.
+We establish conditions on a family of coproduct-preserving tt-functors $f_i\colon \T \to \T_i$ between tt-categories with small coproducts, ensuring that the localizing tensor ideal generated by an object $x \in \T$ is determined by those objects whose image under each $f_i$ lies in the localizing tensor ideal generated by $f_i(x)$ for all $i$.
+This leads to a fiberwise criterion for stratification in the setting of rigidly-compactly generated tt-categories.
+As an application, we prove that the big derived category of permutation modules for a finite group over an arbitrary Noetherian base is stratified.
+Moreover, our methods extend to the category of representations of a finite group scheme over a Noetherian base, thereby recovering a recent result from the literature.